IIIF/training/iiif-5-day-workshop/day-two/presentation-api-building-a-manifest.md

 Then we're done will go through together the completed manifests and compare answers

 1. Give the manifest resource the following title "A custom manifest for IIIF Practice"
-2. Provide a short description of this manifest
+1. Provide a short description of this manifest
-2. Indicate that manifest resource has a creative commons 4.0 by-nc-sa license
+1. Indicate that manifest resource has a creative commons 4.0 by-nc-sa license
-3. Tell the image viewer that this resource should be explicitly viewed going from left to right
+1. Tell the image viewer that this resource should be explicitly viewed going from left to right
-4. Create a second canvas, with appropriate ids
+1. Create a second canvas, with appropriate ids
-5. Indicate that the image for this second canvas has two facing pages and therefore when a viewer shows in book view, it should not combine this with an image before or after
+1. Indicate that the image for this second canvas has two facing pages and therefore when a viewer shows in book view, it should not combine this with an image before or after
-6. Give canvas 1 a title "canvas number 1"
+1. Give canvas 1 a title "canvas number 1"
-7. Give canvas 2 a title "canvas number 2"
+1. Give canvas 2 a title "canvas number 2"
-8. Add a second image to canvas 1 with a different image format "image/png"
+1. Add a second image to canvas 1 with a different image format "image/png"
-9. Given this second image a title called "alternative image for canvas 1"
+1. Given this second image a title called "alternative image for canvas 1"

-### Manually Building a Personal Manifest
+### Manually Build a Personal Manifest (Method 1)

 * Manually make a manifest with images from the local image server set up the night before.
   * Hint, a important change will be changing the "@id" of the service object associated with the image resource.
   The value of the "@id" should be the path of the image on your image service, without any specific IIIF URI parameters.
 * Use the manifest we just worked on together as a template.

-### Alternative Assignment: Building a Manifest With a Gui
+### Building a Manifest With a GUI (Method 2)

 To start navigate to: